Mobile-Artificial-Intelligence/maid/README.md

 </div>

 # Maid - Mobile Artificial Intelligence Distribution
-Maid is a cross-platform Flutter app for interfacing with GGUF / Llama models.
+Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama models remotely.
+The goal of Maid is to create a platform for AI that can be used freely on any device.

 <div align="center">
   <table>